0xFABD32F/E-commerce/README.md

 This module ensures **safe, consistent, and duplicate-free order processing** in concurrent environments by combining **Redis-based locking** with **idempotency keys**.

+### 🔐 Concurrency & Idempotency with Redis

+Database locks and transactions ensure data consistency but do not scale well for payment workflows involving retries and network calls.
+To handle this efficiently:

+- **Redis locks** provide fast, atomic, non-blocking concurrency control with TTL-based safety.
+- **Idempotency keys** prevent duplicate orders and ensure exactly-once order execution.
+- The **database remains responsible** only for durable persistence, while Redis handles coordination.

+This approach allows high-throughput, distributed-safe, and resilient payment processing.

 ### 🔐 Objectives

 * Prevent double charges